Jason Chern Shuer Goh

 The Wynyard Station Upgrade aimed to interpret and celebrate the history of the site while designing a space that can provide a modern station experience.
 Where possible COX aimed to reveal or match the station’s original soffit and column structure, balustrades, handrails and plasterwork.

 Throughout the upgrade, long forgotten history was revealed – including remnants of an elaborate dining room ceiling that was integrated into the design.
 Suspended ceilings were removed to increase the perceived height of the station and reveal more of the building’s original structure.
 To help share these stories and more, a series of digital interpretative devices, including animated screens, were installed.

 The escalators were a major point of focus for the design.
 Extreme care was taken to replace the York Street escalators, which had been in continuous use for sixty years.
-The new escalators were adapted to include similar details such as timber infill panels.
-The substantial mid-20th Century machinery serving the former escalators was reassembled and is now displayed in a museum space below the new escalators.
-Chris Fox’s suspended sculpture, ‘Interloop’ was constructed from the salvaged timber treads of the old escalators and makes a significant contribution to the overall experience of the station.
+The new escalators were adapted to appear similar, utilising details such as timber infill panels.
+The substantial mid-20th Century machinery serving the former escalators was reassembled and is now displayed in a museum space below the upgraded escalators.

 Chris Fox’s suspended sculpture INTERLOOP hovers above the York Street escalators.

 Its tumbling, looping form and reuse of the 1930s OTIS escalator treads provides a dynamic and potent signifier of Sydney’s past while embracing the future.
 It is a major landmark for Sydney and for Transport for NSW, who commissioned the installation and has been enthusiastically embraced by the public and commuters alike.